ThinkDataEd/curriculum/docs/unit4/lesson12.md

 11. Teams previously not assigned a plot are now assigned one.
 Each team will share the correlation coefficient they assigned to their plot and the explanation that goes with it.

-8. Using the *Voting Cards* strategy, the rest of the teams will show whether they approve, disapprove, or are uncertain about the teams’ assignment and/ or explanation.
+12. Using the *Voting Cards* strategy, the rest of the teams will show whether they approve, disapprove, or are uncertain about the teams’ assignment and/or explanation.
 Lead a class discussion whenever there is disapproval or uncertainty.
 Repeat for each plot.
 The correlation coefficients for each plot are: